Belgian jazz: The 1960s

 Apart from Fred Van Hove (piano), Babs Robert (alt sax), José Bedeur and some others, the Belgian jazz musicians did not really participate in free jazz, which had more followers in Germany and the Netherlands.
 The orchestra of the RTB disappeared in 1965, but was taken over by that of the BRT, led by Etienne Verschueren.
-In the absence of employment in Belgium a lot of musicians were associated with orchestras abroad.
+In the absence of employment in Belgium many musicians were associated with orchestras abroad.
 Jacques Pelzer worked in Italy, touring with Chet Baker; Toots Thielemans worked in Germany and Sweden, composed his hit Bluesette, and then returned to the U.S. in 1964; René Thomas set up a new quartet with Jaspar, played with Pelzer and Lee Konitz at European festivals, before falling back into a lean period in 1966.